naman3824/ayurshuddhiwellness/README.md

 Additional languages can be added by:
 1. Adding new language routes in `app/[lang]`
-2. Updating the `middleware.ts` file
+2. Updating the `next.config.mjs` file
 3. Adding translations for each page

 ## Development